- 1 Introduction

 From the South (South San Jose, Morgan Hill, and Gilroy)

 From South San Jose and points south, take any Alum Rock-bound VTA light rail train to the Santa Clara street light rail station in Downtown San Jose.
-From there, walk across Santa Clara Street to the bus stop at the northeast corner of N. 1st and Santa Clara Streets and transfer to the VTA’s special 231 bus to Avaya Stadium.
+From there, walk across Santa Clara Street to the bus stop at the northeast corner of N. 1st and Santa Clara Streets and transfer to a Palo Alto-bound 22 or 522 Rapid bus to Santa Clara Caltrain station/transit center From the Caltrain station, either walk/bicycle to Avaya Stadium via the station pedestrian tunnel or take VTA’s 10 Airport Shuttle bus to Avaya Stadium.

 From East San Jose